James Clark Ross: Early life

-Ross was born in London, the son of George Ross and nephew of John Ross, under whom he entered the Royal Navy on 5 April 1812.
+Ross was born in London, the son of George Ross and nephew of John Ross, under whom the eleven-year-old entered the Royal Navy on 5 April 1812.
 Ross was an active participant in the Napoleonic Wars, being present at an action where HMS Briseis, commanded by his uncle, captured Le Petit Poucet (a French privateer) on 9 October 1812.
 Ross then served successively with his uncle on HMS Actaeon and HMS Driver.

 Arctic exploration

 Ross participated in John's unsuccessful first Arctic voyage in search of a Northwest Passage in 1818 aboard Isabella.
 Between 1819 and 1827 Ross took part in four Arctic expeditions under William Edward Parry, taking particular interest in magnetism and natural history.
 This was also where he served as midshipman with Francis Crozier, who would later become his close friend and second-in-command.
 From 1829 to 1833 Ross again served under his uncle on John's second Arctic voyage.
 It was during this trip that a small party led by James Ross (including Thomas Abernethy) located the position of the north magnetic pole on 1 June 1831, on the Boothia Peninsula in the far north of Canada, and James Ross personally planted the British flag at the pole.
 It was on this trip, too, that Ross charted the Beaufort Islands, later renamed Clarence Islands by his uncle.
 Ross then served as supernumerary-commander of HMS Victory in Portsmouth for 12 months.

 On 28 October 1834 Ross was promoted to captain.
 In December 1835 he offered his services to the Admiralty to resupply 11 whaling ships which had become trapped in Baffin Bay.
 They accepted his offer, and he set sail in HMS Cove in January 1836.
 The crossing was difficult, and by the time he had reached the last known position of the whalers in June, all but one had managed to return home.
 Ross found no trace of this last vessel, William Torr, which was probably crushed in the ice in December 1835.
 He returned to Hull in September 1836 with all his crew in good health.